dinhomathias/Amc/Hosting-a-bot-at-baum.xyz.md

+# Note
+The baum.xyz service has been discontinued.

 ## Introduction
 Before you start, you need a working bot of your own creation. **Do not follow this tutorial just for testing one of our examples.** You can test bots on your own computer, there is no need for a hosting service to do that.